The Hotel Brussels

-The Hotel Brussels is a four-star hotel in the Louise/Louiza district of Brussels, Belgium, owned and managed by the Swedish hotel group Pandox AB.
+The Hotel Brussels is a four-star hotel in the Louise/Louiza district of Brussels, Belgium, owned and managed by the Swedish investment group Pandox.
 A landmark building, it originally opened as the Brussels Hilton in 1969.
-Pandox AB purchased the building in September 2010, assumed management in February 2011 and commenced a complete renovation of the 27 floors.
+Pandox purchased the building in September 2010, assumed management in February 2011 and commenced a complete renovation of the 27 floors.
 The renovations were completed after a two-year period.